Susan Collins waiting for CBO score before she decides on Senate health bill vote

 “I have very serious concerns about the bill,” U.S. Sen. Susan Collins of Maine said on ABC’s “This Week.”
 The CBO score “will be so important.”

-Senate Majority Leader Mitch McConnell on Thursday unveiled a long-awaited proposal to replace the health care reforms enacted by President Barack Obama.
+Senate Majority Leader Mitch McConnell on Thursday unveiled a long-awaited proposal to replace the health care reforms enacted by former President Barack Obama.
 The draft bill would cut Medicaid for the poor and disabled by some $800 billion and scale back subsidies designed to help people afford coverage.
 The plan also would provide an additional $50 billion over four years to stabilize insurance exchanges.

 Collins said she’s “very concerned” about cuts for older people with serious, chronic illnesses and the impact on lower-income Americans, as well as the cuts to funding for rural hospitals and nursing homes through Medicaid reductions.

-“The Senate bill is going to have more impact on the Medicaid program than even the House bill,” she said.
+“Based on what I’ve seen, given the inflation rate that would be applied in the outer years to the Medicaid program, the Senate bill is going to have more impact on the Medicaid program than even the House bill,” she said.
 Seven or eight Republican senators have been meeting under the leadership of Rob Portman of Ohio to express concern about Medicaid, Collins added.

-Also on ABC, Kellyanne Conway, an adviser to President Donald Trump, said the reduction in Medicaid funding wasn’t a “cut” but a change in the rate of future growth.
+Also on ABC, Kellyanne Conway, an adviser to President Donald Trump, said the reduction in Medicaid funding wasn’t a “cut” but an assumption of a slower rate of growth in future.

 Only a few hours after the bill was released, four conservative senators led by Rand Paul of Kentucky announced that they’ll need a host of changes to get to “yes.”
 On Friday, Dean Heller of Nevada added his name to the dissenters, saying the plan would take away insurance from too many people in his state.

+Heller, who’s up for re-election in 2018, stood with his state’s Republican governor, Brian Sandoval, in announcing his opposition.
+On Sunday, Gov. John Kasich of Ohio, another Republican, also opposed the measure.
+“I don’t think the bill is adequate,” Kasich said on CNN’s “State of the Union.”

+Paul said on ABC that the Republicans “promised too much” and that “there’s no way the Republican bill brings down premiums.”
+He said if McConnell can’t get the required votes to pass the bill, he could support an effort that focuses on repealing Obamacare.

-Their opposition could threaten passage of the legislation because the Republicans can only afford to lose two votes amid unanimous Democratic opposition.
-Moderate Republicans including Collins and Lisa Murkowski of Alaska also are concerned about cuts to funding for Planned Parenthood, the women’s health clinics.
+McConnell can only afford to lose two Republican votes amid unanimous Democratic opposition to the health care bill.
+Moderates including Collins and Lisa Murkowski of Alaska also are concerned about cuts to funding for Planned Parenthood, the women’s health clinics.
+Collins said she is “optimistic we’ll prevail on that issue.”
+Murkowski said in a statement on Thursday that she will “crunch the numbers.”

 McConnell has said he wants the chamber to vote on the measure this week, after an open-amendment process.
-Lawmakers leave town the following week for an Independence Day recess.
+Lawmakers leave town the following week for an Independence Day recess, but even some Republicans are urging him to slow down.

 U.S. Sen. Ron Johnson of Wisconsin, part of the faction that thinks the bill doesn’t go far enough in rolling back Obamacare, said he’d like to delay a vote.